ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 [PF7]
     Display the previous page.
 [PF8]
     Display the next page.

-*Modifying a line*
+**Modifying a line**
+    Pressing [PF12] at the line summary screen displays the line detail definition screen.
+This sub-application allows the definition of the various parameters for each type of line.
     Type the desired modifications into the appropriate fields then press [PF1].
 Multiple definitions can be modified at the same time.
 If the modification affects a field not displayed on the summary screen, first position the cursor on the definition concerned, then press [PF12] to access the definition detail screen.
 Modifications are not recognized until you press the [PF1] key.
 Certain modifications require a restart of the VIRTEL system.

-*Deleing a line*
+**Deleing a line**
-    Position the cursor under the name of the entity to be deleted, then press [PF2].
+    In the summary screen position the cursor under the name of the entity to be deleted, then press [PF2].
 The line associated with the entity to be deleted then appears highlighted, accompanied by the message CONFIRM DELETE.
 Then press [PF2] again to confirm deletion.
 The message DELETE OK confirms successful completion of the operation.
 Repeat the procedure for each entity to be deleted.

-*Adding a line*
+**Adding a line**
     To add a new definition, press [PF12] at the summary screen, either with the cursor on an existing definition to copy its attributes, or on an empty line to create a new definition from a blank screen.

-Sub-Application security
-^^^^^^^^^^^^^^^^^^^^^^^^

-When the security subsystem is active, access to Line Management sub-application from the Configuration Menu or the Sub-Application Menu is controlled by the resource $$LINE$$.
-When accessed by a transaction, normal transaction security rules will apply.
-Security management and securing access to sub-applications is described in the VIRTEL Installation Guide.

 Lines Overview Sub-Application
 ------------------------------